 McGrath - Holy Cross is a very small town located in the state of Alaska.
 With a population of 1,094 people and just one neighborhood, McGrath - Holy Cross is the 50th largest community in Alaska.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.59% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in McGrath - Holy Cross telecommute to their jobs.
+Overall, about 10.59% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in McGrath - Holy Cross in 2022 was $28,149, which is low income relative to Alaska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,596 for a family of four.
 However, McGrath - Holy Cross contains both very wealthy and poor people as well.